top of page

 Eligibility: Students must be enrolled in a U.S. high school.

-The AwesomeMath Summer Program is a rigorous online program geared toward mathematically talented middle and high school students worldwide.
+The AwesomeMath Summer Program is an online program geared toward mathematically talented middle and high school students worldwide.
 It aims to develop problem-solving skills and improve mathematical understanding among students, with a focus on preparing them for contests like AMC10/12, AIME, and USA(J)MO.
+Lecturers and Olympiad coaches teach students participating in the program.
+The program emphasizes theoretical understanding and practical application in learning advanced mathematics.
+Students accepted into the program can choose the session(s) they wish to participate in and the number of courses they enroll in per session.
+Courses include Algebra, Combinatorics, Geometry, Number Theory, and more.

 Location: Virtual